apjanke/octave-BUILD/README.md

 This repo contains my tools for building Octave.

+This repo is for hackers who want to work on Octave’s source code itself.
+If you just want a working Octave, you’re better off using [Octave.app](https://octave-app.org) or one of the Octave Homebrew formulae, like `brew install octave` or `brew tap octave-app/octave-app; brew install octave-octave-app`.

 ## Usage

 To use it, check out this repo next to the octave repo.